oneeve8/kobble-data/content/feamber.md

 When volunteers are placed under hypnosis, they come up with all kinds of stories that seem to make logical sense... and some that do not.
 I have been watching hypnosis sessions by

-Hypnosis sessions that tap into the subconscious mind reveal the complexity
+Hypnosis sessions that tap into the subconscious mind reveal the complexity of the human mind.
+Some people think that these stories reveal *past lives*

 Maybe we are in a dream.